jmablog/jmablog/README.md

 ### 🔥 Projects
 - [tinieR](https://jmablog.github.io/tinieR): an R package to shrink image filesizes with the TinyPNG.com API
 - [SquatCam](https://squatcam.vercel.app): real time biomechanical feedback for squatting from a webcam
-- [Using the Expertise of Parkour Coaches to Understand Parkour Movement: The Kong Vault](https://github.com/jmablog/using-the-expertise-of-parkour-coaches): Reproducible research environment in R
+- [Using the Expertise of Parkour Coaches to Understand Parkour Movement - The Kong Vault](https://github.com/jmablog/using-the-expertise-of-parkour-coaches): Reproducible research environment in R
 - [Common parkour vault techniques, landing styles, and their effects on landing forces](https://github.com/jmablog/common-parkour-vault-techniques): Reproducible research environment in R

 ### 📝 Latest blog posts